Timberline Lodge & Ski Area

-Directions from Hood River, OR: Take OR-35 South then US 26 (towrd Portland).
-Then turn Right on Timberline Highway.
+Take OR-35 South then US-26 (toward Portland).
+Then turn right on Timberline Highway.

 Timberline Lodge was opened on February 4, 1938 following a construction which boasted a great deal of public attention and excitement.
 When the project was announced publically in 1935, bonds were sold by the three sponsors of the project which were the State of Oregon, Mount Hood Recreation Association of Portland, and the Regional office of the Forest Service.

 After raising $10,000 for building materials, the project was sponsored by the Works Progress Administration for an expected cost of $275, 513.
 Crews of 150 men were interchanged every two weeks, and craftsmen and artists were commissioned to work on the Lodge, resulting in 760,000 person hours estimated worth of work.